-As explained in Section 2.1, a variety collection can never be established definitively.
-It must be continuously updated taking into account the evolution of lists of varieties, the development of new types of varieties and the introduction of new plant genetic material and needs to be reviewed in relation to each new candidate variety.
+As explained in Section 2.2 [cross ref.], a variety collection cannot be established definitively.
+The variety collection needs to be continuously updated taking into account the evolution of lists of varieties of common knowledge varieties, the development of new types or groups of varieties and the introduction of new plant genetic material, and needs to be reviewed in relation to each new candidate variety.
 It is necessary to establish contacts with the authorities in different territories to obtain information and to be able to obtain descriptions and living plant material as required.
 It is also important to complete the variety collection on a case-by-case basis considering the information provided by the applicant, particularly concerning the breeding scheme of the candidate variety.
-Having defined the criteria to be considered when establishing a variety collection in section 2, it is important to note that, for each variety in a variety collection, there should be:
+The purpose of the following subsections is to provide guidance on some specific aspects concerning the maintenance of variety collections in the form of variety descriptions and living plant material.